Non-stop flights to Chicago (MDW)

 From Provo and Punta Gorda, you can fly with Allegiant.

-From Reno, Richmond, Rochester, Sacramento, Salt Lake City, San Antonio and San Diego, all direct flights to Chicago are operated by Southwest Airlines.
+From Raleigh / Durham, Reno, Richmond, Rochester, Sacramento, Salt Lake City, San Antonio, San Diego, San Francisco, San Jose, Sarasota / Bradenton, Savannah, Seattle / Tacoma, Spokane, St. Louis, Tampa, Tucson, Tulsa, Washington and Wichita, all direct flights to Chicago are operated by Southwest Airlines.

 Alternative airports near Chicago